Steps to Submit Ocean Acidification Data to NCEI

 Prepare your data files

 No specific file format is required.
 We recommend using ASCII character encoding (e.g., comma-separated values (CSV), Excel, etc.) or NetCDF file format.
-Please avoid the use of commercial proprietary data file formats.For in situ observational water chemistry data, please follow the below data templates (feel free to add or remove variables as needed) as much as you can:
+Please avoid the use of commercial proprietary data file formats.For in situ observational water chemistry data, please follow the below data templates as much as you can (If there is no data in one column, please remove the column entirely, feel free to add additional columns as awell):

 - Underway data: Column header names description (data file (csv) example)